kengibson1111/go-stdlib/README.md

 * typeof - from golang's docs.
 This shows the use of TypeOf in order to check whether or not an interface implementation really implements an interface.
 Pretty simple.

+## text/scanner

+This shows how to use scanner to parse text tokens.

 ## text/template

 pre-cursor to html/template examples.
 Everything in html/template builds upon text/template.